Afghan soldiers seek refuge in Pakistan after losing border military posts | Law-Order

 Afghan soldiers seek refuge in Pakistan after losing border military posts

-The Afghan government and Taliban negotiators have met in Qatar's capital, Doha, in recent weeks, although diplomats say there have been few signs of substantive progress since peace talks began in September.
-Reeling from battlefield losses, Afghanistan's military is overhauling its war strategy against the Taliban to concentrate forces around critical areas like Kabul and other cities, border crossings, and vital infrastructure, Afghan and U.S. officials have said.
+Afghan government and Taliban negotiators have met in Qatar's capital, Doha, in recent weeks, although diplomats say there have been few signs of substantive progress since peace talks began in September.
+Reeling from battlefield losses, Afghanistan's military is overhauling its war strategy against the Taliban to concentrate forces around critical areas such as Kabul and other cities, border crossings and vital infrastructure, Afghan and U.S. officials have said.

-The Pakistan army said the soldiers who sought refuge will be returned to Afghanistan after the due process as was another batch of 35 soldiers earlier in July.
+The Pakistan army said the soldiers who sought refuge will be returned to Afghanistan after due process, as had taken place in the case of another batch of 35 soldiers earlier in July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)